JiaXinEu/tp/docs/UserGuide.md

 * The `STUDENT_ID` refers to the id corresponding to the student in the list.
 * The `STUDENT_ID` is case-sensitive, must be a String starting with ‘A’ and ending with any letter, with a total length of 9
 * The student with the specified `STUDENT_ID` must exists in the list.
+* This command will not apply to a student who is archived.
+In order to delete an archived student, look at the [`delete_archived`](#7103-deleting-an-archived-student--deletearchived) command.

 Examples: